+Today, we’ll be telling you what life insurance is all about!
 There are several different types of life insurance, but today we are just focused on explaining the general terms so that you feel comfortable deciding whether life insurance is something that could help protect you or your loved ones.

 Let’s get started to see if it’s something you should be considering.

 Why Does Life Insurance Matter?
+A Personal Story.

 Planning for our deaths isn’t our idea of a good time.
 We are guessing it’s not yours either.
-Death is painful to think about, and no one ever feels ready to think about it, or plan for it.
+Death is painful to think about, and no one ever feels ready to think about it or plan for it.
 But we learned the hard way why life insurance is important.

 The point of life insurance is to protect your family so they don’t have to think, worry, or stress about the financial impact of losing a loved one.
 They’ve already lost too much.

 What is Life Insurance?

 Life insurance is a product offered by a company to guarantee financial compensation upon the death of an individual.
-If the insured person passes away within the legal terms of the contract, the beneficiary(ies) will receive a monetary payout specified in the contract.
-This life insurance payout is typically in a single lump sum payment.
+If the insured person passes away within the legal terms of the contract, the beneficiary will receive a monetary payout specified in the contract.
+This life insurance payout is typically in a single lump-sum payment.

-Who Gets the Money?
+Who Gets the Money If You Die?

 Some people might even assign a non-profit organization they are passionate about as a beneficiary!
 There is a lot of flexibility here.
 We recommend reviewing this yearly to make sure it is up-to-date and reflects your wishes.

+No!
 The money can be used on absolutely anything!
 Some will usually go toward existing bills (funeral costs, medical bills, credit card debt, loans, mortgage, etc.).
 This is important so your family doesn’t deplete their emergency fund paying for all of the unexpected costs.

-Another common use is to help to cover future expenses (groceries, daycare, college, etc.).
-The insurance should cover the lost wages of the deceased so that those remaining can maintain their quality of life.
+Ideally, the insurance should cover the lost wages of the deceased so that those remaining can maintain their quality of life.
 It’s important for the beneficiaries to create a budget and stick to it so that the payout lasts as long as possible!

 Does Everyone Need Life Insurance?

 As you get married and begin to have joint financial obligations (e.g. a mortgage), it is important to NOT leave your spouse (and other dependents) behind with no financial support.

 Should I Get Life Insurance if I Am a Stay-At-Home Parent?

 The reason for that is that if the stay-at-home parent were to die, the cost of childcare could increase tremendously and could cause great financial strain.
-However, if the income of the remaining parent is enough to cover the additional cost of the childcare and the future financial demands of the full family, then life insurance is not necessary.
+However, if the income of the remaining parent is enough to cover the additional cost of childcare and the future financial demands of the full family, then life insurance is not necessary.

 When to Get Life Insurance

 You never know when you could get sick, so don’t wait.
 Our parents did not expect our dad to get brain cancer, but life isn’t predictable or fair.
 Don’t wait until it’s too late.
-The younger you are, the healthier you are and the cheaper it will be.
+The younger you are, the healthier you are, and the cheaper it will be.

 But remember, that all life insurance policies are not created equal.
 Some may even do more harm than good.